 Favors and sacrifices are part of life.
 Enabling is not.
 Learn to tell the difference by seeing if your giving is helping the other to become better or worse.
 Require responsible action out of the one who is given to.
 If you do not see it after a season, set boundaries.

 Ready to go deeper on this topic?
-Discover how to set healthy limits in any situation and prevent unnecessary burdens from controlling your peace and energy in the award-winning book, Boundaries.
+Discover how to set healthy limits in any situation and prevent unnecessary burdens from controlling your peace and energy in The New York Times bestselling book, Boundaries.